-The state Department of Health last week recommended the closure of Third Beach in Middletown for swimming after water sample results showed high bacteria levels.
+The state Department of Health last week recommended the in Middletown for swimming after water sample results showed high bacteria levels.
 The beach remained closed June 14-16, according to the DOH website.

 At the meeting Monday night, Brown and Town Engineer Warren Hall also informed the Town Council that the state Department of Environmental Management (DEM) is working this month to set Total Maximum Daily Load (TMDL) limits for bacteria levels that will impact the town’s beaches, as well as its developing long-term storm water management plan.

 “The state is working to determine that threshold.
 Once it’s determined, the town can look at the upstream waterways to figure out what needs to be done to protect our waterways and prevent Third Beach closures,” Brown said.

 Given the town’s ongoing engineering projects and efforts to prevent the unhealthy storm water pollutants from entering Easton’s Bay at Atlantic Beach — the result of legal action brought by state and federal regulatory agencies — Brown and Hall agreed that it would be in the town’s best interest to begin the Third Beach watershed assessment immediately, knowing that the new DEM limits are coming.

 “The smartest thing we can do is be proactive,” Brown said.
 “We need to be at the table (with DEM) and be a part of those discussions.”